Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Outside the Palace of Versailles| ©Hellotickets

-The Palace of Versailles is the treasure chest of the best French art.
+The Palace of Versailles is a treasure trove of the best French art.
 Renowned architects, sculptors and painters gave their best to decorate the residence of the kings of France.
 However, exploring its rooms can be overwhelming without context and information.
 This can be boring for adults, but even more so for children!

-Moreover, a visit to the Palace of Versailles can easily last between 1.5 and 2 hours.
-It is therefore advisable to make it as entertaining as possible.
-It is therefore a good idea to book a guided tour with a guide who specialises in English.
-Their explanations and anecdotes will make the visit more bearable and the children will also be able to learn.
+That is why it is a good idea to book an excursion that includes a guided tour with a guide specialising in Spanish, whose explanations will make the visit more bearable, and the children will also be able to learn.
 However, visiting it is going to take time.
-That is why I recommend that, regardless of the type of tour you choose, you consult these tips to make the most of your visit to Versailles.
+That's why I recommend that, whichever way you choose, you consult these tips to make the most of your visit to Versailles.

 Book an excursion to Versailles from Paris

-Keep the kids from getting impatient in long lines
+Keep the kids from getting impatient in the long queues

 Children touring Versailles| ©Joe Shlabotnik